vikm2o/backend-test/README.md

 Postgresql as Database

 ## Unit tests
-Uint tests with atleast 80% Coverage
+Unit tests with at least 80% Coverage

 ## Framework
 Use Flutter or React Native.